fdemacedof/disasterpipeline/README.md

 1. Raw text was tokenized, lemmatized and cleaned (numbers outside words and punctuation were removed)

-2. Sentence2Vectorizer() is a custom transform that uses Word2Vector to create vectors representing messages or sentences:
+2. Sentence2Vectorizer() is a custom transform that uses Word2Vector and TfidfVectorizer to create vectors representing messages or sentences:
+    - TfidfVectorizer was used to assess idf values for each word.
     - A vector was created to designate each word in the whole of the text messages.
+    - Each word vector inside the message is then multiplied by idf value
     - For each message, the mean of the word vectors is calculated.

-3. I used a random forest classifier - though other algorithms might perform best - because of hardware limitations.
+3. XGBoost was used as classifier.